tiagofreire-pt/rpi_uputronics_stratum1_chrony/README.md

 ## ITFM (Jamming/Interferance Monitor)

-Click on `enable Jamming/Interferance Monitor` to enable it and change `Antenna Type" to "2 - Active" (if applicable).
+Click on `enable Jamming/Interferance Monitor` to enable it and change `Antenna Type` to "2 - Active" (if applicable).

 ![](./img/u-center/ITFM.JPG)